GothamSass/chrysler/code-of-conduct.md

 for any conference venue, including talks.

-We expect participants to follow these rules at all GothamSass events, including co-hosted meetups, social events and workshops.
+We expect participants to follow these rules at all GothamSass events, including co-hosted events, social events and workshops.
 All attendees should

 Organizers will enforce this code throughout the event.
 Event participants violating these rules will be escorted from the